MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/asynchronous_operation.md

 # Asynchronous operations
 Sometimes an API call might take a long time to be completed, so that a synchronous answer is not possible at all.
-This is a challenging operation that should be effectively taclked.
+This is a challenging operation that should be effectively tackled.

 ## REST
 Let's first analyze the creation of a resource that takes too long.
 In this case, we will define a brand new resource, called `task`, that will represent the task to create our slow-resource, for example, a `video`.
 So, whenever an application wants to create a new `video`, it will actually create a new resource of type `task`.
 This will contain a `status` field to let us know when it has finished.